logankeenan/logankeenan.github.io/content/posts/cross-platform-rust-database-access.md

 date = 2020-10-13
 +++

-This series of blogs posts will demonstrate SQLite database access written in Rust and cross-compiled for iOS, Android and Node.js.
+This series of blog posts will demonstrate SQLite database access written in Rust and cross-compiled for iOS, Android and Node.js.
 Why do this?
 Most apps need some sort of way to store data.
 Each platform has their own way to store data, so storing data ends up being implemented three times.
 Duplicate code for the same feature isn't ideal.
 Creating the database access layer in Rust and compiling for each platform is a